rahulanand1103/Sentiment-Analysis-of-Amazon-Fine-Food-Reviews/README.md

 ## 2.Machine learning problem
 ### 2.1 Data
 #### 2.1.1 Data Overview
-Number of reviews: 568,454
+Number of reviews: 568,454<br>
-Number of users: 256,059
+Number of users: 256,059<br>
-Number of products: 74,258
+Number of products: 74,258<br>
-Timespan: Oct 1999 - Oct 2012
+Timespan: Oct 1999 - Oct 2012<br>
-Number of Attributes/Columns in data: 10
+Number of Attributes/Columns in data: 10<br>

-Attribute Information:
+Attribute Information:<br>

-1.Id
+1.Id<br>
-2.ProductId - unique identifier for the product 3.UserId - unqiue identifier for the user 4.ProfileName
+2.ProductId - unique identifier for the product<br>
+3.UserId - unqiue identifier for the user<br>
+4.ProfileName<br>
-5.HelpfulnessNumerator - number of users who found the review helpful 6.HelpfulnessDenominator - number of users who indicated whether they found the review helpful or not 7.Score - rating between 1 and 5
+5.HelpfulnessNumerator - number of users who found the review helpful<br>
+6.HelpfulnessDenominator - number of users who indicated whether they found the review helpful or not<br>
+7.Score - rating between 1 and 5<br>
-8.Time - timestamp for the review
+8.Time - timestamp for the review<br>
-9.Summary - brief summary of the review
+9.Summary - brief summary of the review<br>
-10.Text - text of the review
+10.Text - text of the review<br>

 ### 2.2 Mapping the real-world problem to a Machine Learning Problem
 #### 2.2.1 Type of Machine Learning Problem